-A fresh breeze of reform may have begun to blow in August 2016, however, when Judge Stephen Stobbs, who handles Madison County's asbestos docket, revised the case management order governing those claims.
+A fresh breeze of reform may have begun to blow in August 2016, however, when case management order governing those claims.
 It is the first significant change in more than five years.
 The order limits the number of cases that will be set for trial each year (still extraordinarily high at 780 cases).
 It also requires plaintiffs to show proof of an asbestos-related injury and provide certain information before a case is set for trial.
-And by increasing scrutiny for cases alleging that asbestos exposure caused lung cancers often associated with smoking or other sources, the order expedites the handling of mesothelioma claims and creates a "special closed" docket for cases not ready for trial.